elixir-lang/elixir-lang.github.com/_posts/2021-12-03-elixir-v1-13-0-released.markdown

 <script id="asciicast-A44auZ00saSud3l7DbOL4IMYn" src="https://asciinema.org/a/A44auZ00saSud3l7DbOL4IMYn.js" async></script><noscript><p><a href="https://asciinema.org/a/A44auZ00saSud3l7DbOL4IMYn">See the example in asciinema</a></p></noscript>

 Overall, we hope the `Code.Fragment` module will become the shared foundation to power many of the tools in the ecosystem.
-We have also improved the amount of reflection APIs in [`Module`](https://hexdocs.pm/elixir/Module.html), which can then be used to power code intelligence features.
+We have also added new reflection APIs to [`Module`](https://hexdocs.pm/elixir/Module.html), which can then be used to power code intelligence features.

 ## mix xref